Hunterhusker/PySplit/README.md

 ## License

-This project is licensed under the "ADD THIS WHEN I GET IT BACK" License - see the LICENSE.md file for details
+This project is licensed under the "LGPL-2.1" License - see the LICENSE.md file for details

 ## Acknowledgements